zzalscv2/FFEA/doc/2-UserManual/6-InputFileReference.md

 #### Short range parameters ####

    * ` vdw_type ` <string> (lennard-jones) <BR>
-        Either "lennard-jones" or "steric" depending on the type of calculations to be performed.
+        Either "lennard-jones", "steric" or "ljsteric" depending on the type of calculations to be performed.

    * ` vdw_forcefield_params ` <string>  <BR>